 M1WP is located near Milford, Utah and began commercial operations in November 2009.
 The facility is a 200 MW nameplate capacity wind farm comprised of 97 wind turbine generators, delivered by a 90 mile transmission line, 345 kV, extending from the generation site to the IPP switchyard in Delta, Utah.
-This plant generates enough capacity to supply electricity to power more than 60,000 homes and offset over 366,000 tons per year of carbon dioxide that would otherwise be emitted from a coal-powered plant.
-SCPPA (on behalf of project participants LADWP, the city and the City of Pasadena.
-California) acquired 100.000% of this facility and issued bonds in 2010 to finance the purchase by prepayment of a specified quantity of energy from this facility over the 20-year delivery term, with a guaranteed annual quantity in each year.
-The city's share of this project is 5.000% of the total capacity of 10 MW, energy, and environmental attribute rights produced at this facility.
+This plant generates enough capacity to supply electricity to power more than 60,000 homes and offset over 366,000 tons per year of carbon dioxide that would otherwise be emitted from a coal-powered plant, SCPPA (on behalf of project participants LADWP, the city and the City of Pasadena, California) acquired 100.000% of this facility and issued bonds in 2010 to finance the purchase by prepayment of a specified quantity of energy from this facility over the 20-year delivery term, with a guaranteed annual quantity in each year.
+The

+10 MW, energy, and environmental attribute rights produced at this facility.